kimmobrunfeldt/nap/docs/nap-api.md

 * `method`
     The HTTP method of request in upper case.
 For example `'GET'`.

+* `relative_url`
+    The relative URL passed to the HTTP method, without leading slash.

 * `request_kwargs`
     Keyword arguments that were passed to the request method.
     This does not contain the default keyword arguments given when